Kitchen Authority

 The ZENY, however, is a bargain buy.
 It also cuts very few corners to get to the lowest price tag out there for a bread maker.

-It makes a 2 pound loaf, which is substantial and has 19 different pre programmed baking functions.
+It makes 2 pound loaves of bread, which is substantial and has 19 different pre programmed baking functions, like a gluten-free setting or a french bread setting.
+Perfect for rice bread to gluten-free bread and everything in between.

 The baking pan is easily removable too.